Alexmhack/web_automation/README.md

 # Actual Project work
 All above was seeing how brandflow works, now we will work on our real project.
-Open the index.html file from CreativeFolks.zip and paste our brandflow script in head tag
+Open the index.html file from CreativeFolks.zip and paste our brandflow script in head tag.

+NOTE: live-server serves the html file with name index on localhost port 8080